milliondollarscript/milliondollarscript/readme.txt

 * Remove some old unused code.
 * Add paid orders to Orders Waiting page.
 * Add support for shortcodes in the Popup Template option.
+* Add mds-status-edited action that runs when a WooCommerce order status is manually edited if it contains the MDS product.

 = 2.5.9 =
 * Fix another issue that could cause plugin database migrations to not run.